Yandex Cloud

 gRPC API

-2. Click the cluster name and open the Technical maintenance tab.
+2. Click the name of your cluster and open the Technical maintenance tab.

 4. In the drop-down menu, select Carry out now.

-1. View the description of the CLI command to move maintenance:
+1. See the description of the CLI command for rescheduling maintenance:

 yc managed-postgresql cluster reschedule-maintenance --help

-2. Run this command with immediate for reschedule type:
+2. Run this command using the immediate reschedule type:

 yc managed-postgresql cluster reschedule-maintenance <cluster_name_or_ID> \